Meshio - Platform for Tech Hobbyists

 • Building inclusive, community-oriented platforms

-• Effectively combining both qualitative and quantitative data
+• How to combine both qualitative and quantitative data

-• The value of iterative design and measurable testing
+• The great value of iterations and measurable testing

 Areas for improvement